Table of Contents

 Young drivers, although they only make up about 4% of all drivers in the U.S., are involved in fatal car accidents at a disproportionately higher rate than other age groups.
 The Insurance Institute for Highway Safety (IIHS) reported that the fatal crash rate per mile driven for 16- to 19-year-olds is almost three times higher than for drivers over 20.

 In 2022, nearly 2,900 teenagers died in motor vehicle accidents, slightly down from 3,090 in 2021.
-Out of these, 1,223 were the drivers during the crash.
+Out of these, 2,034 were young drivers (ages 15-20) who died in traffic crashes in 2022.
 Additionally, about 56% of teenage passenger deaths happened in vehicles driven by another teenager.
-Overall, teenagers were driving in 13% of all fatal crashes involving people of all ages.
+Overall, drivers aged 20 and under were behind the wheel in 8.5% of all fatal crashes in 2021.

 Frequently Asked Questions